Flexible and Probabilistic Topology Tracking with Partial Optimal Transport: Technical Background

 \section{Technical Background}

 We combine ingredients from diverse areas: topology in visualization, optimal transport, and measure theory.
-For the technical background, we begin by reviewing the notion of a merge tree that arises from a scalar field in topology-based visualization (\autoref{sec:mt}), and then we introduce concepts from optimal transport (\autoref{sec:mngw}).
-In particular, we review the notion of measure networks within the Gromov-Wasserstein (GW) framework of Chowdhury and M\'{e}moli~\cite{ChowdhuryMemoli2019}.
-We then discuss the fused Gromov-Wasserstein (FGW) framework of Vayer \etal~\cite{VayerCourtyTavenard2019}, which offers additional flexibility in modeling and comparing merge trees (\autoref{sec:fgw}).
+We first review the merge tree of a scalar field in topology-based visualization (\autoref{sec:mt}).
+We then introduce concepts from optimal transport and measure theory, including measure networks (\autoref{sec:measure-networks}), Wasserstein distance, Gromov-Wasserstein (GW) distance, and fused Gromov-Wasserstein (FGW) distance (\autoref{sec:fgw}).
+We further discuss the partial Wasserstein and partial GW distances within partial optimal transport, which set up the foundation for our new partial FGW distance (\autoref{sec:pfgw}).